flix/book/src/foreach.md

 Flix supports a traditional _foreach_ construct that enables imperative iteration through collections.

-We typically use the _foreach_ construct when we want to iterate through a collection and execute an effectful operation for each element.
+We typically use the _foreach_ construct when we want to iterate through one or more collections and execute an effectful operation for each of their elements.

 For example, the program: